Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

   * ![broken_pin_fix_2](https://github.com/user-attachments/assets/a04fcd5b-1be9-42ed-be2b-fb6ee75f394d)

 - This fix seems to be working fine.
 It still provides the needed tension, but at a lesser force than the green rubber bands.
-I can also vary the length of the rubber band, and have made a more modular design to the string with the carabiners, which should make future modifications easier.
+Now I can more easily vary the length of the rubber band, and have made a more modular design to the string with the carabiners, which should make future modifications easier.
 ---

 ## Miscellaneous